Face/Neck/Eyes Rejuvenation in Danville

 Here is how I approach each area of the face:

 Face & Neck: On face and neck lifts, I use a short scar that starts in the sideburn area and ends up a short distance behind the ear lobe.
-I do not create a “hairline” scar, as that scar is a visible sign of surgery, which we are trying to avoid.
+I do not create a “hairline” scar, as that scar is a visible sign of surgery, which we are trying to avoid. (we need a photo of incision.
+The yellow incision represents a “short scar, the red represents the additional component of a “long scar”.)
 I often replace lost volume in the face with fat grafting and I rotate the cheek upwards rather than pull it backwards, for a more natural look.
 This restores the cheekbone and improves the lower lid areas while narrowing the jowl area (young face = apple, old face = pear).
 The neck has fat removed both on top of and below the muscles.
 The muscles are repaired in the midline and advanced on the sides (as the cheek is elevated) to create a tighter neck (tension is OK on the neck, a cylinder).
 The end result is a youthful, beautiful and natural appearance with minimal visible scaring.

 Lower Lids: When it comes to lower lids, one procedure doesn’t fit all.
 The aging in the lower lid can be due to fat loss, skin laxity, wrinkles, texture, spots, etc. I tailor the lower-lid procedure to the identified problems.
 Sometimes fat grafting and laser is enough.
 I may remove some excess skin or rearrange fat so it doesn’t look like it’s bulging.
 Often times I use a combination of procedures (lift cheek, fat graft, remove skin excess and laser) to achieve our desired results.